Before You Study Abroad...

 Upon your return to CSUN, request credit for your non-affiliated overseas course work by submitting an official foreign transcript to the CSUN Office of International Admissions.
 Please note the additional requirement to request major credit.

-- For General Education Credit - An International Admissions advisor will review your foreign transcript and, where possible, place the GE courses into your Degree Progress Report (DPR).
+- For General Education Credit - An International Admissions advisor will review your foreign transcript and, where possible, place the GE courses into your Degree Progress Report (DPR)/Planner.
 Any transferable overseas courses will be added to your DPR even if they do not advance you toward graduation.

-- For Major Credit - An International Admissions advisor will review your transcript and, where possible, place the courses into your DPR.
+- For Major Credit - An International Admissions advisor will review your transcript and, where possible, place the courses into your DPR/Planner.
 Then contact your CSUN major advisor to request that the overseas course be substituted for a CSUN course in your major.